Annual Fundraising Luncheon

 Since 1995, an Annual Luncheon has been held in September at the Strangers’ Dining Room, NSW Parliament House, Sydney with a prestigious woman guest speaker.
 This Luncheon is the major fundraiser for the Library.
 All are welcome at the Annual Luncheon and the Library is proud that students from public and private schools across the state attend.

-Last year’s guest speaker was Dr Gill Hicks.
-Other past speakers include Tanya Hosch who spoke about RECOGNISE; The Honourable Quentin Bryce, first female Governor-General; Helen Reddy, singer of the iconic feminist song ‘I am Woman’; Dr Meredith Burgmann, former president of the NSW Legislative Council and initiator of the Ernie Awards for sexist male comments and Professor Kerryn Phelps, former President of the Australian Medical Association.
+Last year’s guest speaker was Kate McLymont.
+Other past speakers include Gill Hicks, Tanya Hosch who spoke about RECOGNISE; The Honourable Quentin Bryce, first female Governor-General; Helen Reddy, singer of the iconic feminist song ‘I am Woman’; Dr Meredith Burgmann, initiator of the Ernie Awards for sexist male comments and Professor Kerryn Phelps, former President of the Australian Medical Association.

 Invitations to the Annual Luncheon are sent out during May and posted on the Library website and Facebook page.
-Booking is essential and the booking form is on this page.
+Booking is essential and the booking form is at the end of the information about this year’s Annual Luncheon.
 Please contact the Library for further information or any special requests.
 Join us for a stimulating and entertaining afternoon.

 Speaker: Deborah Cheetham AO